varma-cephas/Week-1-Python-Projects/README.md

 # Week-1-Python-Projects
-this repo contains all of the python projects fromm week one
+this repo contains all of the python projects fromm week zero and week one